 - Warm-season crops grow from about February through May; and

 - Monsoon planting begins with the increased rain and humidity of July or August.

 Use a research-based planting guide designed for the low desert to take the guesswork out of when to plant during each of these different seasons.
-I like this planting guide from the University of Arizona Extension office.
 Planting the right crop at the right time will increase the chance of success.

 Wondering what other things to plant and what to do in your garden each month?
 Click on the monthly guide which includes a “to do” list and planting guide for each month.